 Since a bunch of you guys have requested more details on what layout changes we’re pondering and what paint colors we’re currently leaning towards, we thought we’d share a giant brain dump about what’s flying around in our heads at the moments (which will change as we go I’m sure!).
 Y’all ready for this?
 Lots o’ words.
 Lots o’ diagrams.
 Lots o’ links.
 Please fasten your blog-reading seatbelts and be sure that your desk chair is in its upright and locked position.

 This is what the first floor looked like when we bought our house (we’ve since removed the three sets of the double doors off of the kitchen).

 But here’s what we’re thinking we’d love to do over time with the first floor.

 - Widen the doorway between the kitchen and the dining room for easier flow

-- Create a wide centered doorway between the kitchen and living room with built-ins around it (sort of like in our last house)
+- Create a wide centered doorway between the kitchen and living room with built-ins around it (sort of like the opening between the office and dining room in our last house)

 - Change kitchen layout from U-shaped with a peninsula to an L-shaped area with an island (and add french doors to the eat-in area that lead to the deck)

 - You can’t see this change in the floor plan, but we’d eventually love to convert the sunroom to an open covered porch with new columns and no more sliders (many of the sliders are bad and the posts are rotten) – we’re envisioning something like this

 As for the second floor, this is what it looks like now.

 And we’ve thought about changing things up like this.